 If you license your mark, you may request the recording of the licence in the International Register by indicating the name and address of the licensee, the DCPs with respect to where the licence is granted, and the goods and services for which the licence is granted.
-The request must be submitted in form

-MM13 and is subject to the payment of a fee amounting to CHF 177.
-The recording of the licence in the International Register will only have effects in those countries whose domestic laws provide for the recording of licenses and have not made a declaration stating that they do not recognize the effects of the recording of licences in the International Register2.
+The request must be submitted in form MM13 and is subject to a fee of CHF 177.
+The recording of the licence in the International Register will only have effects in those countries whose domestic laws provide for the recording of licenses and have not made a declaration stating that they do not recognize the effects of the recording of licences in the International Register.